 Expand your efforts

 The final part of the process is to create a more collaborative partnership both online and offline.
 That entails additional channels for digital and traditional platforms.
 For example, you could cross-promote on social media or even in-store.
+A good marketing strategy example is Taco Bell, which intensified social campaigns after realizing the behavior of its audiences.
 You can even create a section on your website specifically for your co-branding strategy.

 There are also certain benefits and drawbacks in doing this affiliate marketing strategy.